 Young people from low income backgrounds are less likely to get good GCSEs and more likely to be unemployed or in a low-wage job as an adult.
 We want to break that cycle by helping every child achieve their ambitions at school.
-Meet some young people whose teachers have helped them do just that.

 The first kid in her school to go to Oxford

 Louise Howland didn’t expect to get into Oxford.
 Her dad was a window cleaner and no one from her tough school in Leeds had ever gone there.
 “I knew people who were 100% capable, but they were very intimidated because of preconceptions about Oxford, that everyone would have gone to Harrow and Eton, and everyone would be really snobby and posh.”